-The Berkeley Bagel Bar is the late night snack bar of Berkeley College.
-It is managed by student college aides and staffed by students in the college.
-Normal fare includes baked goods, chicken nuggets, mozzarella sticks, grilled cheese sandwiches, smoothies, milk shakes, and other delicious study aids.
+The Berkeley Buttery is the late-night snack bar of Berkeley College.
+It is managed and staffed by student college aides.
+Normal fare includes chicken nuggets, quesadillas, mozzarella sticks, grilled cheese sandwiches, smoothies, milkshakes, and other delicious study snacks.

-The Bagel Bar is located in the Berkeley South Court basement.
-It is open Sunday, Monday, Tuesday, Wednesday, and Thursday nights from 9:00-midnight.
-Students are welcome to come eat food, hang out, and play all the available games in South Court such as ping-pong, pool, wii, foosball, and NBA jam.
+The Buttery is located in the Berkeley South Court basement.
+It is open Sunday, Monday, and Tuesday nights from 10:00 p.m. — 1:00 a.m. and on Wednesday and Thursday from 10:00 p.m. — 11:30 p.m.
+Students are welcome to come eat food, hang out, and play all the available games in South Court such as ping-pong, pool, and foosball.

 The Multi-Purpose Room

 The Multi-Purpose Room offers Berkeley students the chance to escape from the rigors of academic life and relieve stress through physical activity (whether it is a game of basketball or a session of yoga).